Sufficiency of a Gaussian power spectrum likelihood for accurate cosmology from upcoming weak lensing surveys

-We also tried decreasing noise, though for Gaussian fields and Gaussian noise this should not decrease the accuracy of the Gaussian likelihood (in fact, it should increase following the inverse of the above argument).
-This also did not lead to any visible discrepancy between the two posteriors.
+We have also tried decreasing noise (and switching it off entirely for a reduced 2-redshift-bin setup), though for Gaussian fields and Gaussian noise this should not decrease the accuracy of the Gaussian likelihood; rather, it should increase following the inverse of the above argument.
+In both cases this did not lead to any visible discrepancy between the two posteriors.

 We also tried varying other aspects of the baseline setup, including testing with a single power spectrum and testing other parameter combinations ($\Omega_\text{m}$--$\sigma_8$, $w_0$--$n_\text{s}$, $\Omega_\text{m}$--$\sigma_8$--$w_0$) but none of these made any visible difference to the level of accordance between the two likelihoods.
 One change that did make a significant difference was allowing the covariance matrix in the Gaussian likelihood to vary across parameter space rather than being fixed, confirming that this aspect is crucial to the accuracy of the Gaussian likelihood.
 With the covariance fixed, we conclude that the Gaussian likelihood is sufficiently accurate for full-sky power spectra from Gaussian fields.